 Scope and Content

-In this fonds are sermon notes in English, German and Spanish as well as some University papers writen by Durksen and a few files related to his involvement with various organizations or specific events.
-The photographs are of Mennonite colonies in South America, and are now located in the CMBS photograph collection.
+In this fonds are sermon notes in English, German, and Spanish as well as some University papers written by Durksen and a few files related to his involvement with various organizations or specific events.
+The photographs are of Mennonite colonies in South America and are now located in the CMBS photograph collection.

 - Volumes 936–940.

 - The accession number is 1995–40.